- Drops and Refunds

 UC Berkeley Extension courses are open to the general public.
 Unless otherwise indicated, any interested adult may enroll.
-If you require special accommodation, click here.
+If you require special accommodation, visit the Disabled Student Services section.
 Any course prerequisites are listed in the course descriptions.

 Concurrent enrollment application procedures and deadlines differ from other Extension courses; review information specific to concurrent enrollment.